If you are already getting ESA you will have been placed in one of two groups.

 There is no need for you to take any action.

 When changes to ESA time-limiting was introduced, if a person has no entitlement to income-related ESA, or if a person is entitled to income-related ESA but at a lower payment rate than they received under contribution based ESA, they will be entitled to a welfare supplementary payment.

-The welfare supplementary payment will cover any financial loss from this change and will be provided for one year, as long as the customer continues to fulfil the necessary criteria.
+This payment will cover any financial loss from the change and will be provided for one year, as long as the customer continues to meet the necessary criteria.

 Payments will be made every four weeks in arrears.

-Find out more about welfare changes or welfare supplementary payments:
+You can find out more about welfare changes or welfare supplementary payments at the following page:

 To get benefit advice, for you, your family or for someone else, you can answer questions anonymously online about your savings, income and outgoings at the following page: